-Second, we present our semantics in stages.
-We begin in Sections 2-4, by showing how to typecheck and implement a representative ML-style module language-essentially a higher-order variant of Standard ML's-and do not attempt to treat all possible variants of ML module semantics immediately.
-In particular, this language supports only second-class modules, not first-class modules (Harper & Lillibridge, 1994; Russo, 2000), and only SML-style generative functors, not OCaml-style applicative functors (Leroy, 1995).
-Later, in Sections 6-7, we demonstrate the versatility of our elaboration approach by extending the language with both modules-as-first-class-values and applicative functors.
+To ease the presentation, we present the semantics of our module language in stages.
+In the first part of the article (Sections 2-5), we show how to typecheck and implement a subset of our language that roughly corresponds to the Standard ML module language extended with higher-order functors.
+This subset supports only second-class modules, not first-class modules (Harper & Lillibridge, 1994; Russo, 2000), and only SML-style generative functors, not OCaml-style applicative functors (Leroy, 1995).
+We start with this SML-style language because its F-ing semantics is relatively simple and direct.